jim/gizmos/cycle/README.markdown

 ## Cycle - a Javascript implementation of Rails' Text Helper

 Built to ease zebra-striping a table.
 I've avoided any JS library-provided niceties to maximize portability.
-No support for naming.

 Basic usage: